dlce-eva/python-nexus/README.md

 ## Description

 python-nexus provides simple nexus file-format reading/writing tools, and a small collection of nexus manipulation scripts.

+Please note that this library works with the phylogenetics data format (e.g. https://en.wikipedia.org/wiki/Nexus_file) and not the phyics data format (e.g. https://manual.nexusformat.org/).

 Note: Due to a name clash with another python package, this package must be **installed** as `pip install python-nexus` but **imported** as `import nexus`.